dan-lampman/weather-api/README.md

-# Rhovepad API
+# Weather API

-A recommendation system for a social music player ecosystem.
+A simple weather API that uses virtual MongoDB to store data.

 ## Running Locally